dtrebilco/ECSAtto/README.md

 - Speed over safety, but debug checks if you do something bad.

 #### Limitations
-- Asserst in debug mode when you break an assumption - but in C++ you can still do crazy things like hold pointers.
+- Asserts in debug mode when you break an assumption - but in C++ you can still do crazy things like hold pointers.

 #### Groups

+- Separate out for loading
+- Streaming level sections
+- have static + dynamic groups
+- ability to add to one group while iterating another

 #### Component manager registration